redhat-ztp/openshift-acm-oot-drv/README.md

 ansible-galaxy collection install -r requirements.yml
 ```

-## Before Running The Playbook
+## Prerequisites

-There are few setup steps required prior to running the playbook with the sample driver.
+The following steps are required prior to running the playbook with the sample driver.

 - Make sure you can run the OpenShift CLI as a user with cluster-admin privileges
 - Setup the necessary prerequisites by running the `deploy_prerequisites.yml` playbook